joe307bad/badahub/README.md

 2. [BadaHub.API](BadaHub.API)

-   .NET Core/EF Core WebSocket API running in a Docker container on JoeBadsHomeServer (JBHS).
+   Nest/TypeORM WebSocket API running in a Docker container on JoeBadsHomeServer (JBHS).
 Serves as a decoupling of Home Assistant and the clients dispersed in and outside of the house.
 Enables the ability to interface with Home Assistant and any other 3rd party API.

 3. [BadaHub.Client](BadaHub.Client)